redkite-labs/redkitecms-docs/book/environments.rst

 Environments
 ============

-This chapter explains in detail RedKite CMS environments configuration.
+This chapter explains the RedKite CMS environments configuration in detail.

 .. note::

-    This is a quite technical chapter but explains just a simple concept, so you should take it easy.
+    This is quite a technical chapter but explains a simple yet important concept, so you should read this chapter carefully.

 What is a work environment?
 ---------------------------

 Symfony2 handles several environments where your website may run.
-Here there is the environment definition taken from the Symfony2 book:
+Here is the environment definition taken from the Symfony2 book:

     An application can run in various environments.
 The different environments share the same PHP code